Relative Error Embeddings for the Gaussian Kernel Distance: Introduction

-It turns out, one can always construct such a lifting with $m = O((1/\eps^2) \log (n/\delta))$ by the famous Johnson-Lindenstrauss (JL) Lemma~\cite{JL84}.
+It turns out, one can always algorithmically construct such a lifting with $m = O((1/\eps^2) \log (n/\delta))$ by the famous Johnson-Lindenstrauss (JL) Lemma~\citep{JL84}.
 However, unlike the JL Lemma, there is not always known an implicit construction.
 In general, we must first construct the $n \times n$ gram matrix, revealing an $n$-dimensional subspace (through an $O(n^3)$ time eigendecomposition) and then apply $m = O((1/\eps^2) \log (n/\delta))$ random projections.

-So in recent years there have been many types of kernels considered for these implicit embeddings with various sorts of error analysis, such as for Gaussian kernels~\cite{rahimi2007random,lopez2014randomized,SS15,SS15-UAI} group invariant kernels~\cite{li2010random}, min/intersection kernels~\cite{maji2009max}, dot-product kernels~\cite{kar2012random}, information spaces~\cite{AKMVV16}, and polynomial kernels~\cite{hamid2013compact,ANW14}.
+So in recent years there have been many types of kernels considered for these implicit embeddings with various sorts of error analysis, such as for Gaussian kernels~\citep{rahimi2007random,lopez2014randomized,SS15,SS15-UAI} group invariant kernels~\citep{li2010random}, min/intersection kernels~\citep{maji2009max}, dot-product kernels~\citep{kar2012random}, information spaces~\citep{AKMVV16}, and polynomial kernels~\citep{hamid2013compact,ANW14}.

 In this document we reanalyze one of the most widely used and first variants, the Random Fourier Features, introduced by \cite{rahimi2007random}.
 It applies to symmetric shift-invariant kernels which include Laplace, Cauchy, and most notably Gaussian.
-We will primarily focus on Gaussian kernels, defined $K(x,y) = e^{-\frac{\|x - y\|^2}{2 \sigma^2}}$, and use this definition for $K$ henceforth unless otherwise specified.
+We will primarily focus on Gaussian kernels, defined $K(x,y) = e^{-\frac{\|x - y\|^2}{2 \sigma^2}}$, unless specified otherwise.
 It is characteristic, hence $D_K$ is a metric.